jesse-ai/docs/docs/docs/strategies/events.md

 ## on\_reduced\_position(self, order)
 The position has been reduced (but not closed) with the execution of either a stop-loss or a take-profit order.

-An example usage of this would be to move the stop-loss to break even after part of the position has been exited:
+Example usage of this would be to move the stop-loss to break even after part of the position has been exited:

 ```py
 def go_long(self):